j-caspar/Route-Wizard/README.md

 **Note: no longer AWS connection and Google Maps API Key.
 Please look at video above to see website demonstration**

-In order to run the app locally:
+Former instructions to run the app locally:
 1) Ensure that you create an index.html file under the following path "client/public/index.html".
 Copy and paste the following code into that file:

 <!DOCTYPE html>